top of page

 Your Perfect Venue

-You can have a humanist ceremony anywhere you like – in the back garden at home, the local park or your favourite pub!
+You can hold a humanist baby naming ceremony anywhere you like – in the back garden at home, the local park or your favourite pub!

 Draw up a draft guest list to give you an idea of how big a venue you’d need and take it from there.
 If you’re stuck, take a look at Happity (the one-stop site for baby classes) for local baby-friendly venues.